stavik31/Citizen-Centric-Human-Resource-Mangement-System/requirement-specification-new.md

 ### FREQ-14 News

-System MUST be able to aggregate news from various sources and associate it with its related occupation / SOC codes.
+Users MUST be able to view aggregated news from various sources and associate it with its related occupation / SOC codes.

 #### System Requirements

 FREQ-14.1
-: System SHOULD display the title, date, source of news article of its original source.
+: System SHOULD display the title, date, source of news article of its original source to Users.

 FREQ-14.2
 : The system SHOULD be able to assess keywords of SOC code job descriptions and news articles to assess similarly in text analysis with methods such as cosine similarity.

 ---